How

 How to invert a matrix#

-can invert a matrix using np.linalg.inv
+numpy can invert a matrix using np.linalg.inv.
+There are numerous other

-linear algebraic tools available in np.linalg
+linear algebraic tools available in np.linalg.

 Tip